PaulLerner/ViQuAE/EXPERIMENTS.rst

 Note that, while face detection (MTCNN) and recognition (ArcFace) are not specific to ViQuAE, they did not give promising results with MICT.

-DMR was renamed "ECA" during the writing of the paper.
-For now, it is still called "DMR" in the code and documentation.

 Preprocessing passages
 ----------------------